 Referrals to these agencies are done by the recruiters or other designated staff in the Local Education Agency who are responsible for identifying those in need of services and coordinating the referrals for these services.
 Referrals to non-instructional services are also coordinated in order to meet the needs of preschool children.

-The percentage of Migrant students graduating needs to increase by 5.7 percent and the percentage of migrant students dropping out needs to decrease by 4.5 percent.
+The percentage of migratory students graduating needs to increase by 5.7 percent and the percentage of migratory students dropping out needs to decrease by 4.5 percent.
 The strategy includes providing supplemental services opportunities through the ESSA Consolidated Grant. (i.e., Utilize Migrant Student Exchange Information to promote interstate coordination and timely records exchange).
 Graduation support and advocacy includes monitoring and tracking attendance and academic progress, leadership and mentoring.
-LEAs have the option to provide a MEP-funded counselor or specialized staff to provide this advocacy and support for the secondary migrant students.
+LEAs have the option to provide a MEP-funded counselor or specialized staff to provide this advocacy and support for the secondary migratory students.
 This also includes efforts through coordination and collaboration of services provided by other federal, state, and local programs including Title I, Part A and language educational instructional programs.

-The percentage of Migrant students in grade 10 meeting state standards on the Reading/Language Arts assessment needs to increase by 23 percent.
-The strategy includes providing supplemental services opportunities through the ESSA Consolidated Grant Application. (i.e., Extended day Statewide Assessment tutorials before school, afterschool, or on Saturdays) (GPRA 1, Measure 1.1).

-These opportunities will include coordination and collaboration of other Local, State, and Federal programs including programs that address the language instructional needs of migrant students.
-For students who are performing on grade level are provided the opportunity to participate in Project SMART.

-The percentage of Migrant students in grade 11 meeting state standards on the math assessment needs to increase by 14 percent.
-The strategy includes providing supplemental services opportunities through the ESSA Consolidated Grant. (i.e., Extended day Statewide Assessment tutorials before school, afterschool, or on Saturdays) (GPRA 2, Measure 1.2)

-The percentage of migrant secondary-aged students not attending school needs to decrease by 6.8 percent.
-The strategy used will be to provide flexible programs and resources to meet the individual needs of Out of School Youth (OSY), including children who have dropped out of school.
-One strategy includes support and advocacy for these students through the identification of the student’s needs and referrals to other federal, state and local programs in the schools and communities.
-The appropriate LEA staff or Out of School Youth Recruiter at the district or at the Education Service Center is responsible for identifying the needs and challenges for these students and making the necessary coordination and referrals needed to give the opportunity for the student to return to school or to obtain a Certificate of High School Equivalency.
-This includes coordination of English language support when needed.
-One frequently utilized federal program, when available to students who have dropped out of school, is the High School Equivalency Program (HEP).
-At the end of the fiscal year, the LEAs and ESCs are required to submit an OSY Report that provides a detailed summary of their efforts in serving Out of school Youth drop out students.
-Information in that template will capture the coordination of services for children who have dropped out of school including increased support and advocacy promoting graduation, high school equivalency and job readiness skills.
-The SEA oversees and assesses these efforts by reviewing and evaluating the reports submitted.
+MPO 4a) By the end of the 2020-21 program year, there will be a 5% increase in the number of migratory students in grades 9-12 receiving supplemental instructional and/or support services through MEP efforts over the previous year.

+MPO 4b) By the end of the 2020-21 program year, 80% of migratory students in grades 9-12 surveyed will report that MEP services were useful to help them graduate.

+MPO 4c) By the end of the 2020-21 program year, 90% of migratory students in grades 9-12 that received MEP services will be on-time to graduate.

+MPO 4d) By the end of the 2020-21 program year, 25% of eligible OSY will receive information and/or needs-based services.

+MPO 4e) By the end of the 2020-21 program year, 80% of migratory parents surveyed that received information and/or resources about graduation requirements and college/career opportunities will report that the information was useful.

+MPO 4f) By the end of the 2020-21 program year, 80% of MEP staff surveyed will report that MEP professional development increased their knowledge about secondary services for migratory students.